William Nassau de Zuylestein, 4th Earl of Rochford: Lord Lieutenant of Essex

-Ambassador to Spain
+Ambassador to Spain and France

 Rochford's secret instructions for his Madrid embassy were mainly concerned with countering French influence over the king, Carlos III, and reporting on Spain's naval reconstruction after her late and disastrous entry into the Seven Years' War.
 His first major negotiation resulted from Spain's expulsion of British logwood cutters from the Yucatán Peninsula in Honduras.
 With strong support from Grenville's administration, Rochford's threats of naval force made the Spanish back down, but gave him a reputation as an anti-Bourbon.
-Less successful were his efforts to compel Spain to pay the disputed Manila Ransom, which the French foreign minister Choiseul suggested should be submitted to arbitration.
+Less successful were his efforts to compel Spain to pay the disputed Manila Ransom, which the French foreign minister Étienne François de Choiseul, Duke of Choiseul suggested should be submitted to arbitration.
 Rochford's alertness uncovered a French plot to set fire to British naval dockyards, a scheme which was postponed until 1770.
 His friendship with the British consul-general at Madrid, Stanier Porten (uncle of the historian Edward Gibbon) deepened his interest in trade matters, and he used the consuls as well as paid spies to get accurate information about Spain's naval rebuilding.
 While at Madrid he befriended the young French playwright Beaumarchais, whose experiences in Spain later formed the basis of his play The Marriage of Figaro.
-Near the close of his embassy, Rochford was an eyewitness to the Madrid Riots of 1766.
+Near the close of his embassy, Rochford was an eyewitness to the Esquilache Riots of 1766.